dcac/dcac.github.io/_posts/features/2015-01-26-is-it-oscarssowhite-or-just-oscarssowrong.md

   - essays
 tags: [oscars,Academy Awars,Selma, David Oyelowo]
 ---
-Dear America,**Since the Oscar nominations were announced last week, the noticeable lack of diversity among the high profile nominees has become a huge controversy.
+-Since the Oscar nominations were announced last week, the noticeable lack of diversity among the high profile nominees has become a huge controversy.
 “The [whitest year](http://www.independent.co.uk/arts-entertainment/films/oscars/oscar-nominations-2015-academy-criticised-for-allwhite-nominees-in-acting-categories-9980457.html) since 1998!” has become a familiar lament.
 “Selma gets snubbed!” was a headline or sub-head in almost every single Oscar news item of the day.
-Hands were wrung—not just in self-righteous protest, but in disappointment over the dismissal of a [beautifully accomplished film](http://www.dearcastandcrew.com/content/2015/1/21/selma.html) that could have used the boost in profile.**
+Hands were wrung—not just in self-righteous protest, but in disappointment over the dismissal of a [beautifully accomplished film](http://www.dearcastandcrew.com/content/2015/1/21/selma.html) that could have used the boost in profile.

 Selma being overlooked, however, feels less like an institutional crime than one of poor taste.